-Tumor-to-liver contrast
+Tumor-to-Liver Contrast

-The image contrast visually improved in the parametric K_i images both for 68Ga-DOTATOC and 68Ga-DOTATATE (Fig. 3) and the tumor-to-liver ratio was generally higher in the parametric K_i images than in the whole-body images (Fig. 4).
-The tumor-to-liver ratio was 1.6 and 2.0 times higher in the parametric K_i images based on BFM than in the whole-body images for 68Ga-DOTATOC and 68Ga-DOTATATE (Fig. 4A), respectively.
-For the parametric K_i images based on Patlak method the tumor-to-liver ratio was 2.3 and 3.0 times higher than in the whole-body images for 68Ga-DOTATOC and 68Ga-DOTATATE (Fig. 4B), respectively.
-Generally, the image contrast was higher for 68Ga-DOTATATE than for 68Ga-DOTATOC (Fig. 4).
+The image contrast visually improved in the parametric $K_i$ images for both Ga-DOTATOC and Ga-DOTATATE (Fig. 3), and the tumor-to-liver ratio was generally higher in the parametric $K_i$ images than in the whole-body images (Fig. 4).
+The tumor-to-liver ratio was 1.6 and 2.0 times higher in the parametric $K_i$ images based on BFM than in the whole-body images for Ga-DOTATOC and Ga-DOTATATE (Fig. 4A), respectively.
+For the parametric $K_i$ images based on the Patlak method, the tumor-to-liver ratio was 2.3 and 3.0 times higher than in the whole-body images for Ga-DOTATOC and Ga-DOTATATE (Fig. 4B), respectively.
+Generally, the image contrast was higher for Ga-DOTATATE than for Ga-DOTATOC (Fig. 4).